digitalrebar/provision/doc/integrations/ansible.rst

 Before starting this process, a Digital Rebar Provision (DRP) server is required, along with the ability to provision machines.
 These machines could be VMs, Packet servers or physical servers in a data center.
 DRPCLI and Ansible must also be installed on the system.

 Root ssh access to the systems is required for the script to work.
+Make sure that the correct SSH keys have been installed on the target systems.
+Review :ref:`rs_add_ssh` for details.

 At this time, testing is on Centos 7 only using root as the login.
 This documentation assumes provisioning has completed and the machines are ready for installation - there is no workflow automation to move from discovery or sledgehammer to the target o/s documented here.

 Digital Rebar Provision Ansible Configuration
 ---------------------------------------------